WinLAFS/FirstAidKit/tahoe-firstaid/ReadMeFirstForAid.txt

 unpack the WinLAFS-FirstAidKit
-copy the tahoe-firstaid directory in a unused new home directory of tahoe-lafs it is the directory with the file Tahoe.home cange to tahoe-firstaid directory and dubleclick install(.bat)
+copy the tahoe-firstaid directory in a unused new home directory of tahoe-lafs it is the directory with the file Tahoe.home cange to tahoe-firstaid directory and dubleclick installpatch(.bat)

 This will copy the file  _auto_deps.py in the ..\src\allmydata\ directory